becktothefuture/mccann-website/README.md

   // If omitted, defaults are used and missing elements are safely ignored
   // initAccordion is called for '.accordeon'
   // initLightbox is called for '#project-lightbox'
-  // initSlidesSnap is attempted for '.slide' if GSAP/ScrollTrigger are present
   // YouTube iframes have their allow-tokens patched automatically
   </script>
 ```

-5) **Create the two custom Interactions in Webflow** (Interactions → New → Custom):
+4) **Create the custom Interactions in Webflow** (Interactions → New → Custom):
-- `logo-start`: Control → Stop at 0s (ensures paused at start).
+- `logo-start`: Control → Stop at 0s.
+Include 0s Set steps that apply the big/logo-at-start state.
 - `logo-shrink`: Control → Play from start.
-Enable “Play in reverse” for automatic reverse when scrolling back.
+Forward timeline from big → small.
+- `logo-grow`: Control → Play from start.
+Forward timeline from small → big.

 ---